 This revival of ITX motherboards has led to the indirect resurgence of Mini ITX cases because ITX boards don't look good in bigger PC chassis.

-That's why here we are doing this roundup review about best mini ITX PC cases for 2019 / 2020.
+That's why here we are doing this roundup review about best mini ITX cases for 2020.

 1. Thermaltake Core V1: Check Price On Amazon